mahmudsami/isONclust3/README.md

-# isONclust_rs
+# isONclust3
-A rust implementation of isONclust. isONclust3 is a tool for clustering either PacBio Iso-Seq reads, or Oxford Nanopore reads into clusters, where each cluster represents all reads that came from a gene.
-Output is a tsv file with each read assigned to a cluster-ID.
+A rust implementation of a novel de novo clustering algorithm. isONclust3 is a tool for clustering either PacBio Iso-Seq reads, or Oxford Nanopore reads into clusters, where each cluster represents all reads that came from a gene family.
+Output is a tsv file with each read assigned to a cluster-ID and a folder 'fastq' containing one fastq file per cluster generated.
 Detailed information is available in [paper](https://link.springer.com/chapter/10.1007/978-3-030-17083-7_14).

 # Table of contents
 1. [Installation](#installation)